What Is Enhanced 911?

 Where Does The Information Displayed On A Call Taker's Screen Originate?

 Erie County and Verizon have worked to compile an accurate address and telephone number for each of the landline telephones in the county.
 The information is stored in a computer in Syracuse.
 The information travels over high-speed circuits and appears on the dispatcher's screen within approximately three seconds after the call is answered.
 There is a back-up computer on stand-by.

 Does The Telephone Company Record Changes If A Resident Moves?

 When an order for telephone service is completed, Verizon's database will be updated.
 The company performs daily record changes.
 Telephone customers using other companies including Voice Over Internet Protocol (VOIP) should contact their provider to insure the records are updated.

 What Will Happen If Many Calls Are Made To The Enhanced 911 System At The Same Time?
 Will The Answering Centers Give A Busy Signal?

 The system is designed to handle large volumes of calls.
 If however, all lines to a public safety answering point are busy, calls would be routed to a back-up answering point.
 If all lines to the back-up answering point are in use, the caller would hear a recording telling them to stay on the line and wait for a call taker to answer.
 The wait time should be minimal and hanging up could delay a response to your emergency.

-If you have any questions about how the 911 system operates in Erie County, please contact Michelle Kerr, Deputy Director, Law Enforcement Communications of Erie County, Central Police Services at 716-858-2907.
+If you have any questions about how the 911 system operates in Erie County, please contact Lisa Sears, Deputy Director, Law Enforcement Communications of Erie County, Central Police Services at 716-858-2907.